Search

 Talk to a Thrivent financial advisor

-What are the long-term advantages of staying invested?
+What’s the long-term advantage of staying invested?

 Additionally, the stock market has a strong historical track record of recovery.
 While no one can guarantee future results, past bear markets historically have been followed by bull markets, often when investors least expect it.
 Staying the course keeps you positioned to participate in those rebounds.
 And if you're regularly contributing to your portfolio during downturns, you're essentially buying shares at a discount—another benefit that can pay off when the market eventually rises.

 Long-term investing means staying the course.
 A single year of losses doesn't define your portfolio's future.
-In fact, those who remained invested through past downturns—like the 2008 financial crisis or the early 2020 COVID shock—often were rewarded for their patience in the years that followed.
+In fact, those who remained invested through past downturns, like the 2008 financial crisis or the early 2020 COVID shock, often were rewarded for their patience in the years that followed.

 Decide where to keep your cash holdings